Maccabi Tel Aviv F.C.: Maccabi Fanatics

 Maccabi has one main fan organization, "Maccabi Fanatics", which are located in Gate 11.
 Maccabi Fanatics are close friends with VAK410 (Ajax ultras) since the 2000s.

 Rivalries

 Rivalry with Hapoel Tel Aviv

 Maccabi's main rivals are Hapoel Tel Aviv.
 The matches between the teams gain a lot of attention in the Israeli public and are referred to as the "Tel Aviv derby".

 Rivalry with Maccabi Haifa

-Another strong rivals is Maccabi Haifa, because they are the two most successful Israeli football clubs (something called "the Israeli Clasico" and "the derby of Israel") competing on the hegemony of Maccabi as well as Israeli soccer in general.
+Another strong rivals is Maccabi Haifa, because they are the two most successful Israeli football clubs (something called "the Israeli Clasico" competing on the hegemony of Maccabi as well as Israeli soccer in general.

 Grounds and stadiums

 1923–1926: Palms Ground

 The Palms Ground that was located in the Florentin was used by Maccabi in 1923–1926.

 1926–1935: Maccabi Ground

 The Maccabi Ground that was located between Neve Sha'anan and Shapira was used by Maccabi in 1926–1935.